bdesham/biogoo/README.md

 * 1.6

-    Swapped the spelling-error color so that setting 'cursorline' or 'cursorcolumn' doesn't make words invisible; added "ColorColumn" to support 'colorcolumn' in Vim 7.3.
+    Swapped the spelling-error color so that setting `'cursorline'` or `'cursorcolumn'` doesn't make words invisible; added `ColorColumn` to support `'colorcolumn'` in Vim 7.3.

 * 1.5